NicholasStern/Dotua/docs/documentation.md

-Essentially, the role of the *Node* class (which in abstract terms is meant to represent a node in the computational graph underlying forward mode automatic differentiation of user defined expressions) is to serve as an interface for two other classes in the **Nodes** package: *Scalar* and *Vector*.
+Essentially, the role of the *Node* class (which in abstract terms is meant to represent a node in the computational graph underlying forward mode automatic differentiation of user defined expressions) is to serve as an interface for two other classes in the **Nodes** package: *Scalar*, *Vector*, *rScalar*, *rVector*.
 Each of these subclasses implements the required operator overloading as necessary for scalar and vector functions respectively (i.e., addition, multiplication, subtraction, division, power, etc.).
-This logic is separated into two separate classes to provide increased organization for higher dimensional functions and to allow class methods to use assumptions of specific properties of scalars and vectors to reduce implementation complexity.
+This logic is separated into four separate classes to provide increased organization for higher dimensional functions and to allow class methods to use assumptions of specific properties of scalars and vectors to reduce implementation complexity.

 Both the *Scalar* class and the *Vector* class have *_val* and *_jacobian* class attributes which allow for forward automatic differentiation by keeping track of each node's value and derivative.

-The **Nodes** package also contains the *rScalar* class which can be used for reverse mode automatic differentiation.
-However, it should be noted that *rScalar* does not inherit from or fulfill the *Node* class abstract interface.
+Both the *rScalar* class and the *rVector* class have *_roots* and *_grad_val* class attributes which allow for reverse auto differentiation by storing the computational graph and intermediate gradient value.

 ### Scalar
 The *Scalar* class is used for user defined one-dimensional variables.